 - Describe methods used for drug discovery and development

-- Demonstrate knowledge of basic cellular and molecular processes in healing, cancer, infection and autoimmune disease
+- Demonstrate knowledge of basic cellular and molecular processes in cancer, infection and autoimmune disease

 - Critically analyse these pathways for their potential as drug targets

 - Interpret information and data from historical and scientific literature

 - Design, execute, analyse and present original laboratory-based scientific research